 But it was a British show.
 The beating heart was red, white and blue.

-Without the finest UK actors and actresses the game of poker had ever seen the show would never have produced comments the like of which I recently found on old poker forums going back to 2002:
+Without the finest UK actors and actresses poker games had ever seen the show would never have produced comments the like of which I recently found on old poker forums going back to 2002:

 "What a brilliant programme to watch after staggering home with a kebab after a heavy session."